-Use the Transfer button to send your caller to another individual or number.
+Use the Transfer button (to the left of your keypad) to send your caller to another individual or number.
 Calls can be transferred internally or externally.
 In addition to the physical Transfer button, you will also have access to a transfer soft key during active calls.
 Both options work interchangeably and which you choose to use is personal preference.
 Your default transfer type is typically consultative, but you can change the default to blind if you don't typically announce callers.
 Regardless of which default transfer type your device is set to, you can change it based on your needs and the method of transferring you do most often.

 In addition to physical buttons and soft keys, you have access to more options by pressing the Home button.
 Pressing this button brings you to the home view.
 Navigate through your full list of options by using the up, down, left and right navigation keys.
 Once you land on the option you wish to engage, press the select button in the center of the navigation key.

 As you navigate deeper into advanced options, pressing the Home button returns you to your line view screen.

 Typical home view options include (these options may vary on your device):

 Navigation keys are similar to using a joy stick.
 Pressing the up, down, left and right keys maneuver through screens, lists, settings, and more.
 The round button in the center of the navigation key is the select key.
 Also think of this button as an "enter" key.